 No wonder these brands have prime retail position — they are provided by a single distribution deal that would fulfil the needs of most retail beauty departments.

 So just how much are we influenced by the size of the space dedicated to a brand?
 Research shows it gives confidence in the products.
+Consumers assume the products are of high quality and reliable if they are able to afford the real estate.

 But remember: never purchase a fragrance that has been too brightly lit, as this damages it.
 Those open testers are sweating (and being damaged) on shelves lit with hot spotlighting to make bottles glitter and glow.